muhamadzolfaghari/readme-toc-generator/README.md

 Readme TOC Generator 🧬

-An improved generator for creating a table of contents for Markdown files.
+An generator for creating a table of contents for Markdown files.

 After specifying the input file, an output file named README-TOC.md is automatically generated in the same directory as the input file, containing the generated table of contents.